Canon 5D Mark IV vs Nikon 1 J5

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the J5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the J5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the J5 from Nikon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 5D Mark IV and J5 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Nikon 1 J5 Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Nikon 1 J5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.